michellemay/word2vec-perf/README.md

 *Note, word2vec is running all the iterations in the same progress bar.*

-*Reading file and building vocabulary is unexpectedly slow here.
+*Reading file and building vocabulary is unexpectedly slow here (~38m).
 Probably due to a bad port on Windows.*

 # gensim
 Running python 2.7 on Anaconda (gensim 0.13.3)